VGLeo93/francisco_cv/README.md

 ## Known Considerations / TODOs

-- `color-mix()` is used for subtle tints; older browsers fall back to basic colors.
+- `color-mix()` has fallbacks; exact tinting can vary on older browsers
-- If adding a third SKILLS view (e.g., Frameworks), extend the swapper to 3 slides and update the Left/Right handlers accordingly.
+- If adding a third SKILLS view, extend the swapper and handlers accordingly
-- Add visible affordance (chevron/dots) on SKILLS to hint it’s swipeable (optional).
-- Experience and SKILLS sliders currently share similar logic; extract a small slider utility if you plan to add more stacked views.
+- Carousel defaults to the built‑in slider (no CDN); Swiper is optional
-- PPT assets are not required at runtime; they’re just for reference.
+- PPT assets are not required at runtime

+## Experience: Desktop vs Mobile

+- Desktop (≥980px): `#experience-carousel` shows a single card at a time and wraps from last → first.
+- Mobile (<980px): `section.experience` is a vertical timeline so long entries are fully readable.
+- Anchors: `#experience` is a sentinel placed above the experience zone so in‑page links land correctly.

+## Enabling Swiper (optional)

+The project includes Swiper CSS/JS via CDN in `index.html`, but uses the built‑in slider by default for maximum reliability.

+- To enable Swiper: set `const USE_SWIPER = true;` in `animations.js` (Swiper block) and keep the CDN tags in `index.html`.
+- To self‑host Swiper: replace CDN tags with local assets and leave `USE_SWIPER = true`.

+## Deploy (GitHub Pages)

+This repo includes an automated workflow to publish the static site with GitHub Pages:

+- Push to `main` (or trigger the workflow manually in the Actions tab).
+- Workflow `.github/workflows/deploy.yml` builds a minimal `public/` folder and deploys using `actions/deploy-pages`.
+- The site will be available at the repository’s Pages URL (Settings → Pages).
+The workflow sets the `github-pages` environment automatically.

+Local preview: simply open `index.html` in a browser; no build step is required.

+## Testing

+Basic UI checks run with Puppeteer Core + system Chrome.

+- Requirements: Chrome/Chromium available on the system (e.g., `/usr/bin/google-chrome`), Node 18+
+- Install dev deps: `npm ci`
+- Run: `npm run test:ui`
+- Verifies: theme toggle loads; SKILLS swapper gesture; Experience carousel (desktop) advances and loops

-## Implementation Notes (for the next AI agent)
+## Implementation Notes (for maintainers)

 - Sliders are “stacked” (absolute positioned slides inside a container whose height is set to the active slide’s `scrollHeight`).
   - Experience slider container: `#exp-cards` (right column).